debojitkumardas/socket_programming/README.md

-# socket_programming
+# Socket Programming

-- This repository contains programs that uses the UNIX socket API to create some interesting programs.
+- This repository contains programs that uses the socket API in linux to create some interesting programs.